 Road adoption is a term used to describe an agreement between

-the developer and the council to adopt or take ownership
+a developer and the council to adopt or take responsibility

 of a private street.

 New roads that have been constructed in accordance with the

 council's guidelines are normally adopted by way of an agreement

 between the developer and the council under Section 38 of the

 Existing roads will not normally be adopted unless they are